Skip to content

 In Crelte, data is loaded in a structured way based on the current route and entry.

-Two GraphQL queries are loaded automatically for every request:
+Two GraphQL queries are generally loaded automatically for every request:

 • global.graphql — global, cross-page data